Langlands correspondence for isocrystals and the existence of crystalline companions for curves: Arithmetic -modules for algebraic stacks

 \begin{lem*} (i) Consider the cartesian diagram (\ref{cartediagforbc}) of spaces such that $f$ is smooth and $g$ is finite.
 Then the base change homomorphisms $f'^*\circ \H^0(g^!)\rightarrow \H^0(g'^!)\circ f^*\colon M(Y/L)\rightarrow M(X'/L)$ and $f^*\circ g_+\rightarrow g'_+\circ f'^*\colon M(Y'/L)\rightarrow M(X/L)$ are isomorphisms.
 Moreover, we have $\H^0(g^!)\circ f_*\cong f'_*\circ\H^0(g')^!\colon M(X/L)\rightarrow M(Y'/L)$.

 (ii) For a smooth morphism $f\colon X\rightarrow Y$ of spaces of relative dimension $d$, we have the canonical isomorphism

 \end{lem*}

-\begin{rem*} These equalities also holds on the level of $D^{\mr{b}}_{\mr{hol}}(-/L)$, which we show later. \end{rem*}
+\begin{rem*} These equalities also hold on the level of $D^{\mr{b}}_{\mr{hol}}(-/L)$, which we show later. \end{rem*}

 \begin{proof} In the second read case, we can easily reduce to the first read case, so we assume we are in the first read case.
-When $\base=\emptyset$ and $L=K$, we only need to show the equality for $\mr{Hol}(-/K)$, and these are consequences of Corollary \ref{smbcforopenimm}, Theorem \ref{Poindual}, \ref{fundproprealsch}.\ref{basechangeprop}.
-Since the equality is on the level of modules, these results can be extended automatically to general $\base$ and $L$. \end{proof}
+When $\base=\emptyset$ and $L=K$, we only need to show the equality for $\mr{Hol}(-/K)$, and these are consequences of Corollary \ref{smbcforopenimm}, Theorem \ref{Poindual}, \ref{fundproprealsch} \eqref{basechangeprop}.
+Since these equalities are on the level of modules, the results can be extended automatically to $\base=F$ and general $L$. \end{proof}

-Now, let us fix some terminologies on simplicial spaces. \begin{dfn*} We denote by $[i]$ the totally ordered finite set $[0,i]$.
-Let $\Delta^+$ be the category having $[i]$ ($i\geq0$) as objects, and morphisms are increasing {\em injective} maps between $[i]$.
+Now, let us fix some terminologies on simplicial spaces. \begin{dfn*} For an integer $i\geq0$, let $[i]=\{0,\dots,n\}$ be the ordered set, and put $[-1]:=\emptyset$.
+Let $\Delta^+$ be the category of those objects, and morphisms are increasing {\em injective} maps.

-(i) An {\em admissible simplicial space} is a contravariant functor $(\Delta^+)^\circ\rightarrow\mr{Sp}^{\mr{sm}}(k_{\base})$ where $\mr{Sp}^{\mr{sm}}(k_{\base})$ denotes the category of spaces over $k_{\base}$ whose morphisms are smooth.
+(i) An {\em admissible simplicial space} is a contravariant functor $(\Delta^+)^\circ\rightarrow\mr{Sp}^{\mr{sm}}(k)$ where $\mr{Sp}^{\mr{sm}}(k)$ denotes the category of spaces over $k$ whose morphisms are smooth.
 Let $X_\bullet$ be an admissible simplicial space.
 For $i\geq0$, we often denote $X_\bullet([i])$ by $X_i$.
 This can be described as follows:

 For a space $S$, let $S_\bullet$ be the constant admissible simplicial space.
 A morphism of an admissible simplicial space to a space $X_\bullet\rightarrow S$ is a morphism $X_\bullet\rightarrow S_\bullet$.
 The morphism is said to be {\em smooth} if $X_0\rightarrow S$ is.